 The air in the apartment was only marginally cooler than the air outside, it was going to be murder here later on.
 Just as well he was going to work.
 Jimmy threw his keys on a small tall boy that stood by the door.
 He bought it at the Rastrillo market in Sant Jordi a few years before with the intention of restoring it; sand it down, varnish it, bring out the natural colour of the wood.
 He thought it might be maple but that was unlikely in Spain.
 The decrepit tall boy had in fact only gathered dust and the drawers filled with all kinds of miscellaneous, mostly useless crap, but now Jimmy preferred it like that.
 A welcome contrast to what seemed to him to be the recurrent Ikea based banality of his friends’ apartments.

-Jimmy decided to walk to work although he knew he would be sweating by the time he arrived.
+He decided to walk to work although he knew he would be sweating by the time he arrived.
 Once on the street he stopped by the Italians’ car to tie his shoe lace.
 The shoe lace was, as always, perfectly tied.
 Jimmy pulled out the small Philips screwdriver he had previously ensconced in his trouser pocket and punctured both tyres on the pavement side.
-Jimmy smiled, small victories.
+He grinned to himself.
+Small victories.

 “Buenos dias.”
 Jimmy announced chirpily as he pulled over a chair to the nurses’ table in Observation Room 2.